Basketball Referee

 Player B is awarded the points for the free throws he makes.
 There are no points awarded for drawing a foul - at least not in NFHS rules.

-Asked by Jeff about 9 years ago
+Asked by Janet about 9 years ago

 Hi Rndballref, your insights into reffing have been very helpful!
 On a fast break, opposition player yells out to distract the ball carrier making a basket.
 I am unsure of how to call this, but it is frustrating to see in junior b'ball.
 Thoughts?